Mackey 2-functors and Mackey 2-motives: The canonical morphism from left to right adjoint

 \begin{proof} Let $C$ be either of the subgroupoids $\Delta_i(H)$ or $C= (i/i)\smallsetminus \Delta_i(H)$ of the comma groupoid~$(i/i)$, and let $\incl_C\colon C\hookrightarrow (i/i)$ be the inclusion functor.
 Recall that $\delta_i^\MM$ and $\delta_i^\cat N$ are characterized in \Cref{Prop:delta} by the property that if we apply $\incl^*_C\colon \MM(i/i)\to \MM(C)$ (respectively $\incl^*_C\colon \cat N(i/i)\to \cat N(C)$) to it, we obtain the identity or zero according as to whether $C=\Delta_i(H)$ or $C= (i/i)\smallsetminus \Delta_i(H)$.

 Let us apply $\incl^*_C$ to~\eqref{eq:delta_i-M-N}.
 The key to showing that it commutes in both cases is to `conjugate' with the components of $t$ at all the relevant 1-cells:

 This also makes use of other 2-cell components of~$t$ (not depicted above) as well as of its functoriality property (\Cref{Ter:Hom_bicats}).
-The details are left as an exercise for the reader, easily done with string diagrams (see \Cref{sec:string_diagrams}). \end{proof}
+In fact, such an argument is most easily written up in terms of string diagrams, hence we postpone a fully detailed proof until the latter have been introduced in \Cref{sec:string_diagrams}; see \Cref{Lem:full-details-comp}. \end{proof}

 Let us now turn to the announced property of the `around-the-top' composition $(t_i)_*\circ (t_G\Theta_i^{\scriptscriptstyle \MM})\circ (t_i\inv)_!$ in~\eqref{eq:Theta-nat}.
 Unpacking the definitions of the mates $(t_i\inv)_!$ and $(t_i)_*$, applying $p_1^*$ and $p_2^*$ and using $\lambda^*\colon p_1^* i^*\Rightarrow p_2^* i^*$ for $\lambda$ as in~\eqref{eq:self-ic}, we need to show the commutativity of the central region (marked (?)) of the following diagram: